Company emails are key in Apple, Google hiring case, judge says

 SAN JOSE, Calif Internal emails show that executives at tech companies such as Apple and Google believed that an agreement to refrain from poaching each other's workers would bring real financial benefits, a U.S. judge said on Thursday.

-Five former employees of various tech companies have filed a civil lawsuit against Apple Inc, Google Inc, Intel Corp and others, alleging an illegal conspiracy to eliminate competition for each other's employees.
+Five former employees of various tech companies have filed a civil lawsuit against Apple Inc (AAPL.O), Google Inc (GOOG.O), Intel Corp (INTC.O) and others, alleging an illegal conspiracy to eliminate competition for each other's employees.

 At a hearing in San Jose, California federal court on Thursday, U.S. District Judge Lucy Koh also ordered Apple Chief Executive Tim Cook to be questioned by plaintiff attorneys for four hours.